 How to use:

+Always test on a small area first to make sure it doesn’t react with your skin.
 They recommend applying toner after to tighten the pores.

 What does it really do?

 I followed the instructions on how to use it which were pretty simple.
-After about 25 minutes when I felt the mask was dry I began to remove it.
+After about 25 minutes when I felt the mask was dry, I began to remove it.

-The reason it is painful to remove is because the mask pulls out all your tiny hairs that are on your face.
+The reason it is painful to remove it is that the mask pulls out all the tiny hairs that are on your face.
 The hairs on my face are so tiny and light I don’t notice them so this is one of the downsides for me.

-After I had removed the mask I expected to see it full of my blackheads.
-This was not the case, there were some whiteheads but it was not full like the image shows.
-However, after examining my skin I noticed two things.
+After removing the mask I expected to see it full of my blackheads.
+This was not the case, there were some whiteheads but it was not full like the imagesused to promote it.

-Firstly my skin was really soft, smooth and silky and secondly my blackheads were definitely lighter and less prominent.
+Firstly my skin was really soft, smooth and silky and secondly, my blackheads were definitely lighter and less prominent.

 I used the mask again the following week with again the same results – my blackheads were getting lighter every time I used the mask.